alikafridi/design/README.md

 - Day 2 (11/19/2015): Spent a lot of time trying to first make hair, and then design a cap.
 After several failed attempts, I decided to just make something that looks like a Kippah/Taqiya.
 - Day 3 (11/20/2015): Added some hair to the original character.
 Also added a female character.
 - Day 4 (11/21/2015): Added adult characters similar to the older ones.
 Played around a bit with clothing and facial structure.
+- Day 5 (11/22/2015): Running low on time so I just added a simple headband on the young male character